Visual Inspiration from Joanna Gaines – Brown Terracotta Tiles

 Also, because unsealed Saltillo tile is porous, it will likely take several coats of stain & sealer to get the job done.
 Between the experimentation process, materials, and labor to complete this task, it is expensive and leaves a lot of margin for error.

 How can you get this same look of Joanna Gaines Saltillo tile floor without the price tag?
-Check out the Manganese Saltillo tile.
-We produce Manganese Saltillo tile to look similar to the Hot Sauce House Octagon Saltillo tile floors.
+Check out the Manganese Saltillo tile, a type of brown terracotta floor tile.
+We produce Manganese Saltillo tile to resemble the Hot Sauce House Octagon Saltillo tile floors.

 Not so crazy about the Octagon pattern?
 Check out these tips for picking the best Saltillo floor tile pattern for your project.

 What’s the most significant difference between a custom-stained terracotta tile floor and a prefinished Manganese tile floor?
 The price tag.
-Custom staining a Saltillo tile floor is approximately 60% more expensive than buying a finished presealed Saltillo tile floor.
+Custom staining a Saltillo tile floor is approximately 60% more expensive than buying a finished presealed one.

 Do you want more or less color variation in your floor than the presealed tile photos illustrate?
 Before jumping to the staining process to solve that issue, consider your project overage.